minibolt-guide/minibolt/guide/system/operating-system.md

     * > **user:** temp
     * > **server name:** minibolt
     * > **password:** PASSWORD [A]

+💡 If at any point you wish to change your hostname, just enter `$ hostnamectl set-hostname new-hostname` command, being `new-hostname` your choice.
+Verify the change with `$ hostname` command.

 1. Press ENTER to check "Install OpenSSH server" by pressing the ENTER key and down to select "Done" box and press ENTER again. ⚠️ IMPORTANT step!